 Sabi Sand offers exceptional game viewing and a variety of luxurious lodges in the Greater Kruger National Park.

-The Sabi Sand Private Game Reserve is South Africa’s premier private game reserve.
+The Sabi Sand Private Game Reserve is South Africa’s premier private game reserve and forms part of the Greater Kruger National Park.
 It is named after the two principal rivers that flow through it, namely the Sabie and Sand, and has the distinction of being South Africa's oldest private game reserve.
 When visiting this reserve, you are assured of some of the finest game viewing available on the African continent.

 |Size||65 000 Hectares|